 Dear Cathy and Clare

 I am increasingly worried about the size of my Inbox.
-I am almost embarassed to admit this but it currently has 6,207 items dating from way back September 2003 (and that doesn’t even include ‘Archived Folders’).
+I am almost embarrassed to admit this but it currently has 6,207 items dating from way back September 2003 (and that doesn’t even include ‘Archived Folders’).
 Tom Kyte (who I admire and respect greatly) likes to keep everything in its place, spic and spotlessly span and currently has a single item sitting in his Inbox.
 And his finger is poised over the ‘Delete’ button to expunge that one too !

 A very organised chap, who knows all about GTD, recommends creating a brand new shiny, empty folder called ‘DMZ’ and moving all the 6,207 messages into there.
 Apparently, this single action will produce the illusion of an empty Inbox, produce an enormous sense of well being and contentment (well until the next email arrives in 12 seconds), help me feel better about myself, shed two stones overnight, make friends and influence people, lift a massive psychological burden from my shoulders, help me to get things done, focus on the key objectives for 2006 and finally get that long awaited promotion.